alitarfa/image_classification/README.md

      the other with cat images
  - Prepare the test dataset and validation dataset
  - Create the ConvNet
- -Compile it
+ - Compile it
- -Fit it to create the Model
+ - Fit it to create the Model
- -
+ - Make Predict of new input image